 I designed the 15m2 timber shed as a self-build project for my client.
 Materials were sourced from local timber specialists and assembled following my detailed construction drawings.
 The rainscreen is of Borders larch heartwood, just tall enough to receive the Thermowood® greenhouse delivered and erected by its specialist manufacturer.

-Close to the kitchen, this convenient patio space comfortably accommodates a large hardwood table and the timber supports for airing laundry.
+Close to the kitchen, this convenient patio space comfortably accommodates a large hardwood table and the timber trellis panels which double as supports for airing laundry.

-In this generous garden, single plant species are grouped together as multiples, appropriate in scale and convenient to maintain.
-Plants with different growth rates need the gardeners' occasional interventions to maintain the intended balance.
+In this generous garden, plant species are grouped together as multiples, appropriate in scale and convenient to maintain.
+In mixed planting groups species with varied growth rates need more intervention to maintain their intended balance.